Structured coalescents, coagulation equations and multi-type branching processes: Model and main results

 \item \emph{The large sampling regime}:

 \end{enumerate}

-In the critical sampling regime, the rates of migration and coalescence events will both be of the same order as long as the total number of blocks remains of order $\mathcal{O}(K)$.
-In contrast, in the large sampling regime, coalescence events will dominate the dynamics as long as the total number of blocks is of a higher order than $K$, and only when the total number of blocks reaches order $K$ will coalescence events and migrations synchronize on the same time scale.
-We will therefore slow down time by $1/K$, so that the time frame in which coalescence dominates the dynamics is very short, and hence the strengths of migration and coalescence equilibrate very quickly (see Fig.~\ref{figtimescale} for an illustration of the time scaling).
-As a consequence, in the large sampling regime, blocks will quickly become very large, and we will therefore need to introduce an appropriate space scaling.
-More precisely, and to avoid unnecessary case distinctions when scaling blocks, we introduce the space-scaling parameter Note that in both regimes
+In the critical sampling regime, migration and coalescence occur on the same time scale as long as the total number of blocks remains of order $\mathcal{O}(K)$.
+In the large-sampling regime, coalescence dominates as long as the number of blocks exceeds order $K$, and the two mechanisms act on a common time scale only once the number of blocks has fallen to order $K$.
+We therefore rescale time by a factor $1/K$.
+This rescaling allows us to focus on the phase in which coalescence and migration operate on comparable time scales, after a very brief initial transient during which coalescence prevails (see Fig.~\ref{figtimescale} for an illustration of the time scaling).
+As a consequence, in the large-sampling regime, blocks quickly become very large, and we therefore need to introduce an appropriate scaling of the blocks.
+More precisely, and to avoid unnecessary case distinctions when scaling blocks, we introduce the scaling parameter Note that in both regimes